 Getting public transport in other countries is definitely an experience!
 We’ve had amazing train journeys, and we’ve had ones which are akin to torture.
 But we wouldn’t change it for the world.
 From being tightly packed into a speeding local bus in Sri Lanka’s hill country, holding on for dear life, to sharing food and stories with extended families on long Indian train journeys.
 These experiences have shaped our journeys and the way we view the countries we’ve visited.
 You can learn so much more about a culture by sitting on a bus than you can sealed in an air conditioned taxi any day.
 And we all know that sharing transport leaves a smaller travel footprint wherever you are in the world.
 We even wrote this handy guide to travelling by train in India.

 8. Enjoy Homely Homestays

 As well as shopping local, it’s good to stay local.
 Some of the nicest places we have stayed have been homestays or small family run hotels.
 Places like this who conduct business on a small scale are more likely to have a smaller impact.
 Not to mention you often get to meet interesting new people and eat incredible home cooked food.
-We stayed in one place in Sri Lanka where they made us a gigantic vegetarian feast for dinner and stood by watching as we ate, feeding us more and more portions until we thought we might pop!
+We stayed in one place in Udawalawe where they made us a gigantic vegetarian feast for dinner and stood by watching as we ate, feeding us more and more portions until we thought we might pop!

 9. Lighten the Load